ICMAT 2025

 Zhe Li (U Queen Mary, United Kingdom)

-Gang Li (Hong Kong Poly U, Hong Kong)
+Gang Li (Hong Kong Poly U, China)

 Chwee Teck Lim (National University of Singapore, Singapore)